How to Trim Brisket: A Complete Guide (with Pictures!)

 1.2 Mohawk Deckle

-You want to remove this hard fat by slicing to the right of the mohawk at a 45 degree angle.
+You want to remove this hard fat by slicing at a 45 degree angle.

-Most if not all this cut is hard fat, which won’t render well.
+Again, most if not all of this is hard fat that won’t render.

 1.3 Mohawk Flat